Most Business Intelligence or analytics projects today aim to deliver reports and dashboards as the eventual output.

-The optimal situation is to take the insights generated, and integrate them directly into a business process so that KPIs are improved immediately, without a human decision maker.
-For example:
+With Embedded Analytics, we aim to take the insights generated, and integrate them directly into an operational business process so that KPIs are improved immediately rather than after the fact.

 - If you identify that one of your call centre agents has high customer service reviews, you should automatically route high value customer calls to that agent;

-- If you identify that a machine is running hotter than usual, you should automatically reduce the machine and schedule maintenence;
+- If you identify that a machine is running hotter than usual, you should automatically shut down the machine and schedule maintenence;

-- If you identify suspicious activity on a bank account, you should automatically block the bank account until a human has investigated;
+- If you identify suspicious activity on a bank account, you should automatically block the relevant transactions until a human has investigated;

 - If you identify that a popular product is running low on stock, you should automatically place an order for new stock proactively earlier in the day.